 Please note the effective dates.
 On 10 April there was an announcement that rolled back some tariffs.
 The steel, automotive and base line tariffs remain in place.

-25% on all steel and aluminium and their derivatives (products with significant % of metal) effective 12:01 a.m.
+25% tariff on all steel and aluminium and their derivatives (products with significant % of metal) was effective 12:01 a.m.
 USA Eastern Daylight Time on March 12, 2025.

 Australian di minimis packages are not subject to these additional charges.